 This is a common point of confusion, but the answer is almost always no. While your homeowners insurance policy might offer very limited coverage for an ATV while it’s on your property, that protection typically ends the moment you ride off your land.
 Once you’re on a trail, at a park, or on a friend’s property, your homeowners policy won’t cover any accidents or incidents involving your ATV.
 To be properly protected, you need a separate, dedicated ATV insurance policy that’s designed for the unique risks of off-road riding.

-Your ATV Coverage Options, Explained
+Breaking Down Your ATV Insurance Coverage Options

 Think of your ATV insurance policy like a toolkit.
 It’s not just one thing; it’s a collection of different coverages, each designed to protect you in a specific situation.
 Understanding what each tool does helps you build a policy that truly fits your needs, whether you’re hitting the trails on the weekend or using your ATV around your property.
 Getting familiar with these five core coverages is the first step toward riding with confidence, knowing you’re protected against the unexpected.
 From covering injuries to repairing your ride, here’s a straightforward breakdown of what each type of ATV insurance does for you.